Characteristic temperature for the immiscible-miscible transition of binary condensates in optical lattices: Introduction

 With an attention towards this unexplored physics, we study the finite temperature effects of quasi-2D trapped TBECs in optical lattices.
 In the present work, we address the topological phase transition in the TBECs of two different isotopes of Rb with temperature as a control parameter in the domain $T<T_c$, where $T_c$ is the critical temperature of either of the species of the mixture.
-We study the evolution of the quasiparticle spectra of TBEC in quasi-2D optical lattices with temperature.
-For this work, we use Hartree-Fock-Bogoliubov (HFB) formalism with the Popov approximation, and starting from phase-separated domain at zero temperature we vary the temperature.
-We observe a topological transition of the TBEC at a critical value of the temperature.
-This transition is accompanied by a discontinuity in the quasiparticle excitation spectrum, and in addition, the slosh mode corresponding to each of the species becomes degenerate.
-Furthermore, we compute the equal-time first order spatial correlation functions which is the measure of the coherence and phase fluctuations present in the system.
-It describes off-diagonal long range order which is the defining characteristic of BEC~\cite{penrose_56}.
+Here, it must be mentioned that in our previous works~\cite{suthar_15,suthar_16}, we had investigated the ground-state density, and the quasiparticles with variation in on-site interaction energy at zero temperature.
+In addition, we have examined the effect of quantum fluctuations on the ground state geometry and collective excitations of the quasi-1D TBECs.
+In the present work, we shall examine the evolution of the quasiparticle modes of TBECs in quasi-2D optical lattices with variation in temperature.
+For this work, we use Hartree-Fock-Bogoliubov (HFB) formalism with the Popov approximation, and starting from phase-separated domain at zero temperature we increase temperature.
+We observe that there is an immiscible to miscible transition of the TBEC at a characteristic temperature.
+This transition is accompanied by a discontinuity in the quasiparticle excitation spectrum, and in addition, some of the modes like the slosh mode become degenerate.
+We, then, compute the equal-time first-order spatial correlation function which is a measure of the coherence and phase fluctuations present in the system.
+It describes the off-diagonal long range order which is a defining feature of BEC~\cite{penrose_56}.
 This is an important theoretical tool to study the many body effects in atomic physics experiments~\cite{burt_97,tolra_04}.
-At finite temperature the decay in the coherence of the TBECs is examined using the first order correlation function.

 This paper is organized as follows.
-In Sec.~\ref{theory_2s2d} we describe the HFB-formalism, and the numerical techniques used in the present work.
+In Sec.~\ref{theory_2s2d} we describe the HFB-Popov formalism, and the numerical techniques used in the present work.
 The evolution of the quasiparticle modes and the density distributions with the temperature are shown in Sec.~\ref{results}.
 Finally, our main results are summarized in Sec.~\ref{conc}.